ArchTangent-study/leetcode/math_and_geometry/plus_one/README.md

 result          1000     1      Reverse answer and return
 ```

+Other ideas:
+- using a Python `deque` with its `appendleft()` method to avoid having to reverse the answer.
+This would still require conversion to a `list` at the end, however.

+### Method 2: Reverse Iterate and Carry, Common Case First

+Same as method 1, with the most common case (LSD = `< 9`) handled first.

+Thoughts: this wound up having the exact same performance characteristics as method 1.

 ## Results (Python 3)

 **Method 1**: 32 ms, 13.9 MB (91.15%, 60.22%)

+**Method 2**: 32 ms, 13.9 MB (91.15%, 60.22%)